xwl42/tp/docs/UserGuide.md

 ### Viewing help : `help`

+Opens a Help window that provides a link to the User Guide.

-Shows a message explaining how to access the help page and also a brief explanation of each command.
+It also gives a brief explanation of each command.

 ![help message](images/helpMessage2.png)